JannikRasch/cesp_Project/README.md

 The numbers 1 to 9 are related to the squares counting up from 1 to 9 from the top left square to the bottom right square.
 ![tictactoeGrid](https://user-images.githubusercontent.com/93741318/140430392-9c6df51a-99e3-4a3d-a374-9ac531c05379.png)

 There are a few rules when choosing the square.
 The square thats choosed can't be occupied by a Player and the entered number has to be in the range of 1 to 9.
+If one of the rules gets violated the player has to enter a new number in the console.

 ## Files
 Describe the content of each file of your application: e.g.